giantswarm/docs/src/content/advanced/gitops/apps/update_appcr.md

 ## Updating App

-  App update and reconfiguration must be done in a correct resource.
-If you want to reconfigure a property of App CR, like application version, you have to edit the `appcr.yaml` file.
+  App update and reconfiguration must be done in the correct resource.
+If you want to reconfigure a property of App CR, like the application version, you have to edit the `appcr.yaml` file.
 If you want to edit the plain text or encrypted configuration, you have to edit the relevant resource type.

 ### Updating App CR